suzyahyah/suzyahyah.github.io/_posts/2018-06-05-Linear-Algebra-for-ML.md

 In practice, $A^{-1}$ may not exist and the conditions for this is Linear Independence between the constraint vectors.
 When it does exist, several different algorithms can be used to find $A^{-1}$.

+**Matrices and Linear Transformations**
+When dealing with data, we phrase things in terms of matrices and their associated linear transformations.

 **Span, Linear Independence of a set of vectors, and the existence of a Closed-Form Analytical Solution**

-The span of a set of vectors, $V = [v^1,  v^2, ..., v^i]$, where $i \in {1 .. \|V\|}$, is the space (or set of all points) that can be reached by some linear combination of these vectors.
+The span of a set of vectors, $V = [v^1,  v^2, ..., v^i]$, where $i \in {1 .. \|V\|}$, is the space (or set of all points) that can be reached all linear combinations of these vectors.
 A linear combination of vectors means multiplying each vector $v^{i}$ by a scalar coefficient and summing over all vectors in $V$.

 \begin{equation}
 Span(V) = \sum_i c_i v^i, for \ all \ c_i
 \end{equation}

 Linear dependence of the set means that one of the vectors can be expressed as some combination of the other vectors in the set.
 For example, the set of {[2, 3], [4, 6]} is linearly dependent.
 This is easy to see as [4, 6] is 2 * [2, 3].
 Linearly independent vectors means that every vector must add some new 'directionality' which cannot be expressed by the other vectors.
+For example, [1,0, 0], [0, 1, 0], [0, 0, 1] are linearly independent in $\mathbb{R}$.

 Linear dependence helps us understand how many dimensions our vector space actually has.
 A basis is a set of $n$ vectors, that are not linear combinations of each other (linearly independent).
 They thus span an $n$-dimensional space.

-**Dot product and projections**
+**Dot Product(Inner Product) and Decision Rules**

 The dot product of two vectors, $v_1$ and $v_2$, is denoted by